Meet Our Faculty

 Miss Andrea Mitchell

-Andrea Mitchell has been dancing since she was 4 years old.
+Andrea Mitchell (Conservatory Dance Studio Instructor) has been dancing since she was 4 years old.
 She attended The Dance Center of Colorado Springs.
 Andrea has attended 2 to 3 dance competitions per year since the age of 6.
 Her dance styles include: ballet, pointe, tap, jazz, contemporary, lyrical and modern.
 She has taught every age and style since the age of 15.
 Andrea was cast as a “Vampire” and a “Witch” in the University of Northern Colorado’s fall performance “Miranda’s Nightmare”.
-She is a freshman at UNC where she is majoring in Elementary Education with a minor in Dance.
+She is a student at UNC where she is majoring in Elementary Education with a minor in Dance.

 Miss Kristin Nugent